 Tips for visiting the Crown of the Statue of Liberty

-- Try to book your tickets to the Crown well in advance as supply is scarce and demand is very high.
+- Try to book your tickets to the Corona well in advance as supply is scarce and demand is very high.

 - Get up early to visit the Crown.
-You'll have more time to explore Liberty Island and nearby islands, and the shorter crowds will reduce wait times at all the lines.
+You will have more time to explore Liberty Island and nearby islands and the shorter crowds will reduce wait times in all lines.

 - Wear comfortable shoes for the tour.
 You will spend a lot of time on your feet waiting in line at security checkpoints, taking long walks and climbing many stairs to the Crown.

 - Go early in the morning if you visit the Crown in summer.
 Be aware that the temperature inside the Statue is warmer than outside.
 Stay well hydrated.